-Unfortunately, manually reviewing a set of printed plans is laborious, tedious, and invites mistakes.
+Unfortunately, manually reviewing printed plans is laborious and tedious and invites mistakes.
 Luckily, there is a faster and more accurate way - the Search Tool in Blubeam Revu.
 For those who use it, Bluebeam's Search Tool is a game-changer for working with construction plans.

 Enable the Search Tool

 Once in Bluebeam, ensure that the Search Tool is accessible.
-In Revu 2018, simply right click on the left-side toolbar to open a Menu.
-Under the show command, you can toggle on/off the features that you wish to display.
+In Revu 2018, right-click on the left-side toolbar to open a Menu.
+Under the show command, you can toggle on/off the features you wish to display.
 Be sure that the Search Tool is enabled.

-Both are extremely handy in relation to construction plans.
-Text search will allow to find character strings, while visual search will use the internal OCR engine to identify selected shapes and objects.
+Both are convenient concerning construction plans.
+The text search will allow finding character strings, while the visual search will use the internal OCR engine to identify selected shapes and objects.

 Bluebeam's Search Tool is a game-changer for working with construction plans.

-For example, consider searching for the term CNEL (Community Noise Equivalent Level) within a document referencing California Building Codes.
-Once the search term is entered, simply click Search and Bluebeam will do the rest.
+For example, consider searching for CNEL (Community Noise Equivalent Level) within a document referencing California Building Codes.
+Once the search term is entered, click Search, and Bluebeam will do the rest.

 The search results display on the lower left-hand side of the screen.
-From here you can select all (or individual items) and perform further actions.
+You can select all (or individual items) from here and perform further actions.

 Find and Count the Sinks in Bluebeam Revu

-In this example, consider a drawing of a hotel with many rooms and your job is to count the number of sinks in order to provide a bid for this project.
+In this example, consider a drawing of a hotel with many rooms, and your job is to count the number of sinks to provide a bid for this project.

-You could print out this sheet and conduct a very traditional manual takeoff, but it can be very time consuming.
+You could print out this sheet and conduct a traditional manual takeoff, which can be time-consuming.
 Instead, rely on the power of Bluebeam's Visual Search tool.

 In the Search Tool, select the icon for Visual Search.
-Then, choose Get Rectangle to draw a box around the option that you want to search for in the drawing.
+Then, choose to Get Rectangle to draw a box around the option you want to search for in the drawing.

 In this case, click and drag a rectangle around a sink on the sheet.
 Once complete, click Search.

 Like with text, these results can be highlighted or hyperlinked.
-But, another very powerful function is the Count Measurement tool.
+But another compelling function is the Count Measurement tool.

-By applying a count measurement, Bluebeam will auto-calculate the number of items and keep of record of that information in the Markups List.
-Here the data can be tracked, sorted, and manipulated to meet your needs.
+Bluebeam will auto-calculate the number of items and record that information in the Markups List by applying a counting measurement.
+The data can be tracked, sorted, and manipulated to meet your needs.

-If the Visual Search results are not optimal, you may need to adjust the sensitivity of the OCR profile to best match your situation.
+If the Visual Search results are not optimal, you may need to adjust the sensitivity of the OCR profile to match your situation best.
 This is easily performed by adjusting the sensitivity slider under options.

 Bluebeam Revu is a powerful PDF workflow software for anyone who works with technical files.
-This includes professionals in construction, architecture, engineering, and other technical fields.
+This includes construction, architecture, engineering, and other technical professionals.

-Of all of the on board tools available in Revu, the Search function is one of the most highly regarded as it provides an incredibly powerful way to quickly find data in large sets of construction plans.
+Of all the onboard tools available in Revu, the Search function is among the most highly regarded, as it provides a compelling way to find data in large sets of construction plans quickly.